anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

     Often, teams will want to reuse the same features for different tasks so how can we avoid duplication of efforts?
 A solution is [feature stores](https://www.tecton.ai/blog/what-is-a-feature-store/){:target="_blank"} which will enable sharing of features and the workflows around feature pipelines.
 We'll cover feature stores during *Production*.

-## Data augmentation
-We'll often want to increase the size and diversity of our training data split through data augmentation.
-It involves using the existing samples to generate synthetic, yet realistic, examples.

-1. **Split the dataset**.
-We want to split our dataset first because many augmentation techniques will cause a form of data leak if we allow the generated samples to be placed across different data splits.
-For example, support augmentation involves generating synonyms for certain key tokens in a sentence.
-If we allow the generated sentences from the same origin sentence to go into different splits, we could be potentially leaking samples with nearly identical embedding representations across our different splits.

-2. **Augment the training split only**.
-We want to apply data augmentation on only the training set because our validation and testing splits should be used to provide an accurate estimate on actual data points.

-Depending on the feature types and tasks, there are many data augmentation libraries which allow us to extend our training data.

-### Natural language processing (NLP)
-- [NLPAug](https://github.com/makcedward/nlpaug){:target="_blank"}: data augmentation for NLP.
-- [TextAttack](https://github.com/QData/TextAttack){:target="_blank"}: a framework for adversarial attacks, data augmentation, and model training in NLP.
-- [TextAugment](https://github.com/dsfsi/textaugment){:target="_blank"}: text augmentation library.

-### Computer vision (CV)
-- [Imgaug](https://github.com/aleju/imgaug){:target="_blank"}: image augmentation for machine learning experiments.
-- [Albumentations](https://github.com/albumentations-team/albumentations){:target="_blank"}: fast image augmentation library.
-- [Augmentor](https://github.com/mdbloice/Augmentor){:target="_blank"}: image augmentation library in Python for machine learning.
-- [Kornia.augmentation](https://github.com/kornia/kornia){:target="_blank"}: a module to perform data augmentation in the GPU.
-- [SOLT](https://github.com/MIPT-Oulu/solt){:target="_blank"}: data augmentation library for Deep Learning, which supports images, segmentation masks, labels and key points.

-### Other
-- [Snorkel](https://github.com/snorkel-team/snorkel){:target="_blank"}: system for generating training data with weak supervision.
-- [DeltaPy⁠⁠](https://github.com/firmai/deltapy){:target="_blank"}: tabular data augmentation and feature engineering.
-- [Audiomentations](https://github.com/iver56/audiomentations){:target="_blank"}: a Python library for audio data augmentation.
-- [Tsaug](https://github.com/arundo/tsaug){:target="_blank"}: a Python package for time series augmentation.

-Regardless of what tool we use, it's important to validate that we're not just augmenting for the sake of augmentation.
-For example, in many NLP data augmentation scenarios, the adjectives are replaced with other adjectives.
-We need to ensure that this generalized change doesn't affect key aspects of our dataset.
-For more fine-grained data augmentation, we can use concepts like [transformation functions](https://www.snorkel.org/use-cases/02-spam-data-augmentation-tutorial){:target="_blank"} to apply specific types of augmentation to a subset of our dataset.

 ## Application

 For our application, we'll be implementing a few of these preprocessing steps that are relevant for our dataset.